How to Speak Hip: Influences

-The album 'Kaleidoscope' by DJ Food and 'USSR: Life from the Other Side' by DJ Vadim extensively sample 'The Riff' and 'Dig Yourself Baby!' respectively; coincidentally, both albums were released on the Ninja Tune label.
+The albums Kaleidoscope by DJ Food and U.S.S.R.
+Life from the Other Side by DJ Vadim extensively sample 'The Riff' and 'Dig Yourself Baby!' respectively; coincidentally, both albums were released on the Ninja Tune label.

 Hip-hop composer 2 Mello samples the album extensively in "Diggin' It Baby", from his 2018 album Memories of Tokyo-To, using catchphrases like 'Dig Yourself Baby!' as refrains, as well as featuring extended clips of dialogue between Close and Brent at the start and bridge of the song.

+The album was also sampled by the electronic group KLO.